thalassemia/qnet/tfchip/info.md

 Each row in the output files contains the chromosome, peak start, and peak end values of a peak in `factor` and the normalized rank of the overlapping peak in `cofactor` (-1 if none found; write multiple rows if more than one found).

 ### [**Visualize Co-binding as Heatmap**](cobindMaps/cobindMap.r)
 Creates a heatmap visualization of all co-binding matrices (see [DE Gene Prep](#DE-gene-prep)) in a given directory.
 For each heatmap, hierarchical clustering is performed on both the rows and columns using Euclidean distance and Ward linkage.
+The clustering dendrograms are rearranged using [dendsort](https://cran.r-project.org/web/packages/dendsort/index.html) to get the final output.

+**Note**: For reasons unknown, dendsort fails with the error `C stack usage 79xxxxx is too close to the limit` when running this code on `down_train.csv`.
+Thus, the co-binding heatmap for this one file does NOT have its rows/columns arranged using dendsort.

 ### [**OLD**: TF-centric Co-binding](cobindMaps/cobindOld.R)
 Creates separate dataframes for each highly enriched or depleted TF by concatenating all the rank-normalized, peak-overlapped bed files for that individual TF.
 After performing hierarchical clustering on both the rows and columns (Euclidean distance, Ward linkage) using the memory-efficient [fastcluster](http://danifold.net/fastcluster.html) library, it creates cobinding heatmaps as seen in [PMC4154057](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4154057/).